Generic Name: bortezomib

 Bortezomib was not teratogenic in nonclinical developmental toxicity studies in rats and rabbits at the highest dose tested (0.075 mg/kg; 0.5 mg/m2 in the rat and 0.05 mg/kg; 0.6 mg/m2 in the rabbit) when administered during organogenesis.
 These dosages are approximately 0.5 times the clinical dose of 1.3 mg/m2 based on body surface area.

+Bortezomib caused embryo-fetal lethality in rabbits at doses lower than the clinical dose (approximately 0.5 times the clinical dose of 1.3 mg/m2 based on body surface area).
 Pregnant rabbits given bortezomib during organogenesis at a dose of 0.05 mg/kg (0.6 mg/m2) experienced significant post-implantation loss and decreased number of live fetuses.
 Live fetuses from these litters also showed significant decreases in fetal weight.
-The dose is approximately 0.5 times the clinical dose of 1.3 mg/m2 based on body surface area.

 The effectiveness of Velcade in pediatric patients with relapsed pre-B acute lymphoblastic leukemia (ALL) has not been established.